sumithrb/docs-csm/operations/iuf/IUF.md

   - Remove the undesired product from the IUF media directory.
   - Add the new release of the product to the IUF media directory.
   - Execute `iuf run` using a **new** activity identifier but otherwise use the same arguments specified previously in order to re-run the install or upgrade process.

+## Install and Upgrade Observability Framework

+Install and Upgrade Observability Framework includes assertions for Goss health checks, metrics and dashboards for health checks for each product.
+The framework also includes a unified consistent method to automatically track Time to Install (TTI) and Time to Upgrade (TTU), as well as error and pattern count across clusters and product streams.
+Automate the deployment, installation, and configuration of the Install and Upgrade Observability framework in a CSM environment.

+For more information on the observability framework, refer to [Install and Upgrade Observability Framework](../observability/Observability.md).